 Year Group ASPIRE Badges

 In order to achieve a year group ASPIRE shield, a year group must collect 100 stickers in a specific ASPIRE area at any point over the course of two years e.g. Foundation Stage (Nursery/Reception), Key Stage One (Y1/Y2), Lower Key Stage Two (Y3/Y4) and Upper Key Stage Two (Y5/Y6).

 Year groups will work towards developing skills in each ASPIRE areas and developed one over their time in school.
 These skills are are highlighted below;

-An ASPIRE Year Group badge can be given at any point of the year.
+An ASPIRE Year Group shield can be given at any point of the year.
 These will be awarded by a member of SLT who will visit the year group.
-In order for the year group to receive their badge, the majority of children should be able to talk in detail about what that area means with examples of what they have done at their level
+In order for the year group to receive their shield, the majority of children should be able to talk in detail about what that area means with examples of what they have done at their level

-When a year group receives an ASPIRE badge, they will earn a year group award from one of the following choices;
+When a year group receives an ASPIRE shield, they will earn a year group award from one of the following choices;

 - Non-uniform day